pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-regex
+    Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-REGEX

-      Find all classes that match CLASSNAME-regex
+      Find all classes that match CLASSNAME-REGEX.

-      Find all classes in the namespace(s) of the target WBEMServer that match the CLASSNAME-regex regular expression argument.
-The CLASSNAME-regex argument is required.
+      Find all classes in the namespace(s) of the target WBEMServer that match the CLASSNAME-REGEX regular expression argument.
+The CLASSNAME-REGEX argument is required.

-      The CLASSNAME argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
+      The CLASSNAME-REGEX argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
 To limit the filter to a single classname, terminate the classname with $.

       The regular expression is anchored to the beginning of the classname and is case insensitive.
 Thus, `pywbem_` returns all classes that begin with